Listed on this page are our direct Bender

 the second of five children of Anna

-Maria Bender and Gregor Drcher born in Östringen.
+Maria Bender and Gregor Drescher born in Östringen.

-Leonhard Drcher was a German soldier in the Infantry Regiment of
+Leonhard Drescher was a German soldier in the Infantry Regiment of

 Steckborn and died in a military hospital in Karlsruhe, Baden most